 Moreover, either construction type gives the building owner flexibility, should the use of the building change in the future.
 For example, if, down the line, the owner wanted to switch the building from office to storage, it could be expanded to 26,000 square feet, with either type of classification.
 Likewise, if the owner ever wanted to use the building for manufacturing, it could still be increased by 50% to at least 12,000 square feet.

 The fact that this particular building has a sprinkler system and is set back from the property line also means that all of the numbers above can be increased by more than 300%.
 So reclassifying this building would in no way limit future flexibility for the building owner.

 Solving Problems in Three Dimensions

-This kind of classification change is something that can happen to a building throughout its lifespan to best fit the needs of the owner and tenants.
+This kind of classification change is something that can happen to a building throughout its lifespan to best fit the space planning needs of the owner and tenants.
 With this analysis complete, both the owner and the city were happy to sign off on the reclassification.

 The result: the tenant was able to use the space to meet their business requirements, within their budget.
 And the building owner was able to lease out the space, without sacrificing any flexibility for how the building might be used in the future.

 A lot of architectural design and facility management issues are really about solving three-dimensional problems, so the space can work for everyone involved.
 In this case, our early stage design efforts helped save the deal and ensure a successful result for the building owner, the commercial brokers, and the tenant.